Category Archives: 2019 Films

 After a curious teenage girl snoops, Annabelle is reawakened angrier than usual and unleashes a torrent of evil spirits into the Warren house.
 Ten-year-old daughter, Judy (Mckenna Grace), must be savvy and outsmart the dangerous demons before it’s too late.

-Annabelle herself, the doll statuesque and holding a grotesque smirk on its made-up face and possessing bright blue/green eyes, has quietly become a fixture within the horror community, now easily recognizable to mainstream audiences everywhere.
+Annabelle herself, the doll statuesque and holding a grotesque smirk on its made-up face, with bright blue/green eyes, has quietly become a fixture within the horror community, now easily recognizable to mainstream audiences everywhere.

 And the pretty red ribbons in her hair are a bonus.

-The 1970’s time-period is fabulous as the set and art design teams deserve major props for authenticity.
-Warren’s house, for example, is a wonderful showcase for the yellow and brown trimmings prevalent in any middle to an upper-middle-class residence during this decade.
+The 1970s time period is fabulous, as the set and art design teams deserve major props for authenticity.
+Warren’s house, for example, is a fantastic showcase for the yellow and brown trimmings prevalent in any middle to upper-middle-class residence during this decade.

 The flowered wallpaper enshrouding the downstairs hallway and the pink frosted birthday cake are delightful additions.
-The standard feathered hairstyles and plaid patterned clothes are standard trademarks and always a hoot.
+The standard feathered hairstyles and plaid-patterned clothes are timeless trademarks and always a hoot.

-This portion of the story is unnecessary and feels like filler, Mary Ellen being responsible enough not to let a boy in the house she is looking after.
+This portion of the story is unnecessary and feels like filler, as Mary Ellen is responsible enough not to let a boy into the house she is looking after.

-Annabelle Comes Home (2019) is a fine horror effort, intelligently traversing both supernatural and classic horror sub-genres with ease and perfect balance.
+Annabelle Comes Home (2019) is a commendable horror effort, intelligently blending both supernatural and classic horror subgenres with ease and perfect balance.

 Staying true to its franchise roots and incorporating groovy production and musical score elements representing the decade it celebrates, the film holds up well in a myriad of similar films that rely on gimmicks and cheap thrills more than this one does.